LabVIEWCommunityTraining/cti-virtual-machine-documentation/03 Installing NI Software/README.md

 # Installing NI Software

 NI Software installers will be downloaded to the Shared Folder on the Host OS [%public%\downloads] and executed within the Guest OS from [/sf_host_downloads].
+Consider taking a VirtualBox snapshot before following the next steps so that you can revert back to a recent state in case there are issues.

 ## Download NI LabVIEW Community Edition